Nightmares (1983 film): The Benediction

-Catholic priest Frank MacLeod has lost his faith in God.
+Catholic priest Father Frank MacLeod has lost his faith in God.
 Though he officiates the funeral of a young boy who was shot in a store robbery, he is unable to provide the mourners with words of comfort.
 Visiting his bishop, Frank explains how he witnessed the boy's death first-hand, and how the experience has convinced him that there is no God who would allow such suffering.
-Ignoring the advice of a fellow priest, Frank resigns and leaves the rectory with some holy water, intending to search for a new purpose in life.
+Ignoring the advice of fellow priest Father Luis Del Amo, Frank resigns and leaves the rectory with some holy water, intending to search for a new purpose in life.

-He soon encounters a black Chevrolet C-20 Fleetside with tinted windows on the road and signals for it to pass, but it goes at the same time he does, nearly causing an accident.
+Frank soon encounters a black Chevrolet C-20 Fleetside with tinted windows on the road and signals for it to pass, but it goes at the same time he does, nearly causing an accident.
 A while later, the truck appears behind Frank and rams into his car, detaching his rear bumper and forcing him off the road.
 As Frank attempts to fix the bumper, the truck appears again, nearly running him over.
 Frank attempts to escape, but the truck catches up with him.
 Frank desperately asks the unseen driver what it wants before once again being forced off the road.
 As Frank gets back on the road, the truck explodes out of the ground and once again pursues him.
 It is revealed that the truck is driven by Satan himself.
 The Devil destroys Frank's car in a collision that does no damage to his truck.
 Injured from the crash and left with nowhere to run, a desperate Frank tosses his container of holy water at the truck, vaporizing it, before he falls unconscious.
 Emergency responders arrive at the scene but do not find evidence that the truck was ever there.
 As the paramedics tend to Frank, he requests that they take him to the hospital in his parish, having regained his faith from the experience.